Brett-Tanner/Journal/2024/Sep_24.md

 ## September 4th

+- [x] Styling discussion with Alex

+### Leaving prep

+- Registration Page
+  - [x] Copy missing translations that affect the events/show page
+  - [?]
+Simplify the ids for turbo frames?
+Shouldn't need the child ID
+    - Same for the list of registrations
+    - Works fine on new version but not current one, so leave it for later
+  - [x] Change the BS accordion stuff to just be details elements
+  - Deal with the mess of an 'add slot' partial
+    - Convert to HAML
+      - [x] Separate out morning and afternoon
+      - [x] Morning part
+      - [x] Afternoon part
+  - Identify & fix in-view DB access
+    - [x] Price Footer

+### LMS

+- [x] Identify and fix cause of category resources repeating for teachers

+## September 5th

 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch